Nimdy/voting-system-blockchain/README.md

 19. AAVET is 100% useless for additional voting since AAVET is no longer valid

----break down TTL/.SEC here later---
+---break down TTL/.SEC here later with pseudo code---

 20. Voter removes BRVC and leaves booth